hpc-dr/day1hpc.github.io/content/english/isc24.md

 * Thursday, May 16, 2024 2:00 PM to 6:00 PM, Hall Y4 - 2nd floor
 * Requires a workshop pass

+##### Intel Developer Desk
+* We'll be staffing Intel's dDeveloper Desk for a couple of hours to answer any questions you might have about running HPC in the cloud, powered by Intel instances.
+* Tuesday, May 14, 2024 2:00 PM to 4:00 PM, Expo floor, booth D20

 ----

 ### Maps for our ISC activities